Showcase - Planning Worship Series Ahead

 - Worship planned in series provides continuity for worshipers.
 They will remember the previous week and can anticipate the coming week(s).

 - Worship planned in series encourages more regular attendance at worship and communicates the awareness that each week is linked to other weeks.

 - Planning in series provides for more efficiency in preparation.
 The preacher can live into and research a subject/passage for multiple weeks; worship planners can anticipate coming weeks and collect materials for planning in anticipation.

 - Planning in series requires careful advanced scheduling.
 All participants must be aware of future series so research can be done and resources can be collected.

 Designing Worship Together: Models and Strategies for Worship Planning (Alban Institute, 2005)

 by Norma deWaal Malefyt and Howard Vanderwell.

 This material comes from the experience of the authors in the pastorate where they were responsible for planning weekly worship.
 Collaborative worship is explained and encouraged.
 Guidance and tools are provided for the development of a worship calendar, both seasonal and weekly.

-The Worship Sourcebook (Calvin Institute of Christian Worship, Faith Alive Christian Resources, and Baker Books, 2004)
+The Worship Sourcebook, Second Edition (Calvin Institute of Christian Worship, Faith Alive Christian Resources, and Baker Books, 2013)

 The Worship Architect: A Blueprint for Designing Culturally Relevant and Biblically Faithful Services